 - Research program title (25 words maximum)

-- Principal investigator(s) (include all titles and institutional affiliations, and a CV for each investigator (OCGS format is preferred))
+- Principal investigator(s) (include all degrees and institutional affiliations, and a CV for each investigator)

 - Plain language abstract (describe the proposal using non-technical language emphasizing the research question and its importance to surgical care delivery, 200 words maximum)

 - Background and rationale (optional use of one table/figure/illustration to support description is allowed, 500 words maximum)